-Knowledge Distillation is a popular approach for compressing large models by training a student model, generally simpler and smaller, to replicate the behavior of a more complex, pre-trained teacher model.
-This is typically achieved by introducing a regularization component in the student's loss function that guides its predictions to match those of the teacher.
-In the work by \citet{ref4-KDNN}, the student is trained using the teacher's probability distributions, often referred to as soft labels.
-These soft labels capture richer information about class relationships compared to traditional hard labels.
-Although originally introduced for model compression, KD has also been shown to be effective for transferring uncertainty information from teacher to student, making it useful in settings where calibrated predictions are important.
+Knowledge Distillation (KD)~\cite{ref4-KDNN} is a popular approach for compressing large models by training a student model, generally simpler and smaller, to replicate the behavior of a more complex, pre-trained teacher.
+KD has also been shown to be effective for transferring uncertainty information from teacher to student.

-Instead of just distilling predictive knowledge, few works have focused on distilling uncertainty information from a capable but large teacher model to an efficient student model.